 Best Practice Spotlight Organization® (BPSO)

-RNAO is working with nine Indigenous partners across Ontario to create a tailored program to honour Indigenous ways of knowing and to support holistic community wellness.
+RNAO is working with eight Indigenous organizations across Ontario to create a tailored program to honour Indigenous ways of knowing and to support holistic community wellness.
 Indigenous traditional and western best practices have been integrated to strengthen health and wellness.

 Indigenous-focused BPSO Journey